rebeling/anchorman/README.rst

 Features
 ========

-* global and item specific markup
+* global and item specific markups
 * html/xml tags or highlighting
 * handful of params to control replacements
 * remove annotations by selector